‘Bachelor Winter Games’ Premiere Recap: Ben Higgins & More Look For Love — Again

 The international is full of bachelors and bachelorettes from all over the globe.
 Yuki from Japan doesn’t speak much English, but she does know how to say “I love you” and “will you marry me?”
 Good to know, Yuki.
 There’s Kevin and Benoit from Canada, who are very easy on the eyes.
 Zoe’s from China, Laura’s from the United Kingdom.
 Courtney and Tiffany have traveled all the way from Australia.
 Nastassia and Rebecca are joining the show from Sweden.
 But that’s not all.
 There’s Jenny from Finland, Ally and Lily from New Zealand, and Christian from Germany.

 Trista and Ryan Sutter, the OG Bachelorette couple, carry the lantern which represents the “flame of passion and love.”
 No, I am not making this up.
+So here’s how it will all go down: the contestants will compete in winter sporting events.
+The guys will compete against guys, and the girls will compete against girls.
+There will be male and female winner of every event, and those two will earn a date card.
+At the end of the Games, Bachelor Winter Games champions will be crowned.

+The connections between these gorgeous cast members start instantly.
+Lesley and Dean immediately hit it off, as do Bibiana and Kevin.
+However, Ashley I. has her eye on Kevin.
+Josiah and Ally make Bachelor Winter Games history with their steamy makeout session early on in the night.

+The first event, taking place at The Hermitage Club in Vermont, is a biathlon that combines skiing and marksmanship.
+Ally falls on her tailbone during practice and doesn’t compete.
+Josiah really wants to win to take her out on a date, but he fall short of victory.
+After a close race between Luke and Benoit, the latter edges out the win in the first run.
+Benoit, Luke, and Ben move on to the next round.
+In the second heat, Dean edges out the win.
+In the women’s first qualifiers, Stassi and Rebecca come out on top.
+In the final rounds, Rebecca and Kevin win.

 Keep refreshing for updates!